 Figure 1 shows the level of income tax evasion according to these estimates between 1965 and 1995.
 It is evident that tax evasion is much larger according to these estimates than is suggested by the informed guesstimates discussed before.
 Tax evasion varies between 12.6 percent in 1978 and 35.1 percent in 1990.
 Figure 2 indicates the variation of these estimates across the cantons for 1970 and 1995.
 As can be seen, there are substantial differences between the 26 cantons.
-In 1995, tax evasion was highest in the cantons Uri, Thurgau, Schaffhausen, Zug and Geneva, and lowest (with less than 15 percent) in the cantons Appenzell a.
-Rh., Appenzell i.
-Rh. and the Valais.
-The average for all the cantons in 1995 is 22.3 percent.
-It is important to note that tax evasion has changed considerably over time in many cantons.
-While tax evasion decreased in some cantons, like in Schwyz, Obwalden, Nidwalden and Graubünden, it has risen sharply in others, most notably in the two city cantons of Basle-City and Geneva.
-In both cantons, tax compliance declined steadily over time leading to a large difference between the first and last year of the observation period.
+In 1995, tax evasion was highest in the cantons Uri, Thurgau, Schaffhausen, Zug and Geneva, and lowest (with less than 15 percent)

-Figure 2 The extent of income tax evasion in the Swiss cantons in 1970 and 1995 (in percent of gross household income)
+Figure 2.
+The Extent of Income Tax Evasion in the Swiss Cantons in 1970 and 1995 (in Percent of Gross Household Income)